xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Containers

-*Toolchains* are containers, so they can hold other `toolchain` objects. *Toolchains* are generally hierarchical, and are placed below a `package` object.
+*Toolchains* are containers, so they can hold other `toolchain` objects. *Toolchains* are generally hierarchical, and are placed below a `cdlPackage` object.

 ### Optional properties